RyanDam/worker-as-service-docs/docs/tutorial/index.rst

-Tutorials
+Example use cases
 =========

 .. contents:: :local:

 The full list of examples `can be found in here`_.
-You can run each via ``python example/example-k.py``.
-Most of examples require you to start a WKRServer first.

 .. note:: Although ``WKRClient`` works universally on both Python 2.x and 3.x, examples are only tested on Python 3.6.

 .. _can be found in here: https://github.com/hanxiao/bert-as-service/tree/master/example

 .. toctree::
    :maxdepth: 1